Questions and Answers

 Shane Harle will be the course facilitator for all courses.
 Upper level courses may have to be delivered by a course specialist like, Biology 12.
 In this case a specialist distant learning teacher will be assigned.

 Shane is passionate about helping people.
 He is a father, a teacher, and a coach.
 Shane has raised two boys, Teal and Kole, both international level athletes.
-Teal is a world cup champion in slope style skiing.
-Kole is a retired racer, a national level free skier.
-He is also a race and freestyle coach.
+Teal won 5th at the Olympics and is a two time world cup champion in slope style skiing.
+Kole professional skier: free ride, racing, slopestyle, and coaching.

 Shane is a teacher with a master degree in educational leadership, and has taught most public school course grades 4 to 12.
 He has also run a gifted program specially tailored to empower and challenge highly intelligent students.
 For 5 years he ran Podium of Life Snow Sports Academy, where students completed their academics in the morning and skied in the afternoon.
 This Academy was on Mount Washington for 4 years and on Whistler for one year.

 Shane has coached many sports: triathlon, soccer, wrestling, basketball, biking, surfing, tennis, mountaineering, volleyball, and has concentrated on skiing over the last few years.
 He has completed all the coaching levels for freestyle skiing and has his level 2 ski instructors certificate.